Rushi-04/Kormic/README.md

 - **Unified Wrapper:** Simplifies agent integration by providing a single interface to generate identities, sign birth records, initialize pedigrees, and commit data to the RecordStore.

 ---
-*Note: This repository contains the standalone Kormic trust engine.
-Direct integration into operational agents (e.g., Commons agents), distributed registry replication, bloom-filter revocations, and encrypted snapshot twins are scheduled for upcoming phases.*

-Can you please check with the Wright State university and see if my profile is a good fit for their computer science program ?